mari-gar/mari-gar.github.io/_posts/2021-01-31-create-github-pages-website.markdown

     ```

 If your website is set to public, you should see your website live and online!

-If you have any problems regarding installation, Google and Stack Overflow are your best friends :)

 ### Creating and Updating your website